kusk/lxc-nordvpn-transmission/README.md

 In this example "alpine-3.16-default_20220622_amd64.tar.xz" was used.

 ## Optional: Setup mounted share
-If you want to download files to a mount SMB share you need to do the following:
+If you want to download files to a mounted SMB share you need to do the following:
 ~~~
 apk add cifs-utils
 mkdir /torrents